ZeroSharp/zerosharp.github.com/source/_posts/2013-01-17-setting-up-octopress-on-windows-again.markdown

  * Syntax highlighting requires Python which is not automatically installed.
  * There is a problem with pythonexec.rb which does not seem to support Windows Python installations very well.

 Luckily we can fix them both.
-Install [Python 2.7.2](http://www.python.org/getit/releases/2.7.2/).
+Install [Python 2.7.3](http://www.python.org/getit/releases/2.7.3/).
 Actually I used [ninite.com](http://ninite.com/) to install it.

 Then modify the pythonrubyexec.rb which is in the depths of the yari subdirectory.
-Try here: `.\yari\ruby-1.9.2-p290-i386-mingw32\lib\ruby\gems\1.9.1\gems\rubypython-0.5.1\lib\rubypython\pythonexec.rb`
+Try here: `.\yari\ruby-1.9.3-p194-i386-mingw32\lib\ruby\gems\1.9.3\gems\rubypython-0.5.3\lib\rubypython\pythonexec.rb`

 At the top of pythonexec.rb, modify the file as follows:

 {% codeblock pythonexec.rb lang:diff %}
 class RubyPython::PythonExec
-  # Based on the name of or path to the \Python executable provided, will
-  # determine:
-  #
-  # * The full path to the \Python executable.
-  # * The version of \Python being run.
-  # * The system prefix.
-  # * The main loadable \Python library for this version.
   def initialize(python_executable)
     @python = python_executable || "python"